anasbn3issa/url-shortener/README.md

 ## Deployment

 The application should be deployed on a web server.
-After deployment, users can access both the frontend and shorten urls, that should update the database and data displayed.
+After deployment, users can access the interace and shorten urls, that should update the database and data displayed.